mindkin/hourfleet/docs/tryout.md

 OK, so now we have a car, it is configured with a bunch of details, and the car has some future availability.

 However, it is still not enough for people to borrow the car just yet.
 Remember all those pictures of cats, dogs and fake information you may have put in earlier for your fictitious friend and your fake car?
+Well, when it comes to real cars and real people, that stuff is not going to impress you as a business owner.

-Well, now its time to meet _Verifications_.
+So, its now time to meet _Verifications_.

-Verifications, are your way of managing your Car Share business, to ensure that the cars, and those borrowing them are all legitimate.
-After all, you don't really want to allow criminals nor fraudsters borrowing and damaging your cars and your business brand, right?
+Verifications, are your way of controlling the quality of your Car Share business.
+Ensuring that the cars and those borrowing them are all legitimate people and cars.
+After all, you don't neither want to allow criminals nor fraudsters borrowing and damaging your cars and your business brand and reputation, right?

-This is where **verifications** come in.
+This is where **Verifications** come in.

 >  Everyone involved in borrowing a car, the car borrower, the car owner, as well as the car itself must all be legitimate.
-It's important that all parties that you manage have high trust for each other, and that your business remains compliant with important local and national guidelines for public vehicle usage.
+It's important that all parties that you manage have high levels of trust for each other, and that your business remains compliant with important local/national guidelines for public vehicle usage in your jurisdiction.

-> As the Car Share operator, its your responsibility to make sure that people and cars are legitimate, and that things are kept that way over time.
-For this reason, no car and no borrowers or car owners get anywhere near each other until they are fully verified, and stay that way.
+> As the Car Share operator, its your responsibility to make sure that people and cars are certified and legitimate, and that things are kept that way over time.
+For this reason, no car and no borrowers nor car owners get anywhere near each other until they are fully verified, and they need to stay that way over time.
 This is why the verifications exist, even though initially they are a little painful to setup, you will come to find they are necessary to protect your business in the future.

-So, let's get started.
+So, let's get started with them.

 First we are going to verify the car owner and the fictitious borrower friend of yours.
 Then we are going to verify your fake car.

 On the top menu, click the 'Operations' menu.
 This brings you to the 'Operations Dashboard' again.